Certified forensic computer examiner: Certification process

 The certification process may be taken internally or externally and is conducted in two phases: Peer Review and Certification.

-An internal certification candidate attends a 2-week training course given by IACIS.
+An internal certification candidate attends a 2-week training course given by IACIS which covers high-level material related to Windows forensics.
 Two courses are conducted annually.
 The US-based course is conducted in the first half of the calendar year whilst the European-based course is conducted in the second half of the year.
-Upon successful completion of the course, the member is assigned a (volunteer) coach.
-The coach guides the student through the Peer Review phase, often by suggesting reading materials or experiments for the student, which is intended to assist the student in fully understanding issues with which the student may be having difficulty.
-Upon successful completion of the Peer Review phase the candidate is eligible to enter the Certification phase which consists of a practical exam based on a hard drive examination and a final exam.
+Upon successful completion of the course, the member is assigned a (volunteer) Peer Review coach.
+The coach guides the student through the Peer Review phase, a four-month process consisting of four different computer images and complex questions that require extensive forensic analysis to complete.
+Upon successful completion of the Peer Review phase the candidate is eligible to enter the Certification phase which consists of a written exam and practical exam based on a hard drive examination.

-An external certification candidate does not attend the training, however, they have to have the equivalent 72 hours of training that is comparable to the IACIS training.
+An external certification candidate does not attend the training, however, they must have the equivalent training that is comparable to the IACIS training.